Infineon/aurix_webassembly_aot/README.md

 cargo make <run-benchmark-tsim|run-benchmark-board>
 ```

-> All previous command accept extra cargo arguments that are appended to cargo command
+> All previous command accept extra cargo arguments that are appended to cargo command e.g `cargo make test-tsim --test address_0`

 # How to use the AOT AURIX WASM Runtime: